Zenxta/Security-System-Altium/README.md

 # Alarm Security System

 This project develops a low-cost and reliable Security Alarm System utilizing a Bipolar Junction Transistor (BJT) and a Silicon-Controlled Rectifier (SCR).
 The system's core mechanism detects unauthorized access by sensing interruptions in an Infrared (IR) beam.
-The critical feature is the use of the SCR, which ensures a latching mechanism—the alarm remains active until manually reset even if the triggering event is brief.
+The critical feature is the use of the SCR, which ensures a latching mechanism — the alarm remains active until manually reset even if the triggering event is brief.

 ### **Key Features**